quick-perf/maven-test-bench/README.md

 The measures shown here are done against the Apache Camel project because it contains more than 800 Maven modules: such a huge build is perfect to get significant measures.
 But you can choose your own target.

-_Note: currently, every day, a job @TravisCI run `org.quickperf.maven.bench.head.MvnValidateMaxAllocation` in order to watch over Apache Maven project and observe if new features on Apache Maven needs more memory then yesterday._
+_Note: currently, every day, a job @TravisCI run `org.quickperf.maven.bench.MvnValidateMaxAllocation` in order to watch over Apache Maven project and observe if new features on Apache Maven needs more memory then yesterday._

 For reproducibility of our measures, a precisely defined commit of this project was chosen: